SujonHossain1/SujonHossain1/README.md

 <br/>

-* 🔭 I’m currently brushing on building **My Own Development System**.
+* 🔭 I’m currently working at <a href="https://www.joomshaper.com/"> JoomShaper </a> !
-* 🌱 I’m currently focusing up my skills and plan to learn to **Advance Topics of React, Next.js and Node.js** in 2021.
+* 🌱 I’m currently focusing up my skills and plan to learn to **Frontend Engineering and Problem Solving** in 2022.
 * 👯 I’m looking to collaborate on any **JS/React related Open Source Project**.
-* 💬 Ask me about **JavaScript, ES6, React related queestions**.
-I would be happy to share my knowledge.
 * 🔥 My motivation **`I believe hard work can do anything`**
 * ⚛️ [**`Visit My Portfolio `**](https://sujonbd.netlify.app/ "Sujon Hossain")